1delta-DAO/docs/margin-aggregation.md

     5. Borrow $262.144 (80% of$327.68), swap an supply
     6. Borrow $48.576 (the remaining amount to bring the total borrowed funds to $3,000)

 We see that building this leverage takes 22 transactions to complete as each sub-step in step 3. consists of 3 separate transactions.
-The follwoing chart summarizes the general procedure.
+The following chart summarizes the general procedure.

 ![Margin Aggregation](./assets/manual-swaps.png)
 *1) A first USDT deposit is required for taking out a loan; 2) we can borrow WBTC to our wallet; 3) we swap WBTC to USDT on a DEX; 4) we deposit USDT to the lender; we repeat from step 2) until we reach the desired position size.*

 Certainly, this cannot be the long-term solution to DeFi margin trading.
-1delta uses unique methods and implementations that allow opening such positions in a maximum of 2 transactions, wehere the first one is just the initial supply of the collateral.
+1delta uses unique methods and implementations that allow opening such positions in a maximum of 2 transactions, where the first one is just the initial supply of the collateral.

 ## How 1delta Automates The Flow